 The Ecobee3 has all these features and also uses remote sensors, placed throughout your house, to improve motion control.
 The thermostat keeps track of when people are home or away, and can sense the temperature in more rooms than just the one the device is in.

 Washing-machine technology has made great strides in the last 100 years.
 Even new, not-so-smart washers are still well-equipped.
-Rapid drum movements, cold-water efficiency and water jets get more clothes cleaner in less time than ever before.
+Rapid drum movements, cold-water efficiency and water jets clean more clothes in less time than ever before.

 Smart washing machines just tack on a few features to this technology.
 The LG SmartThinQ allows you to monitor your laundry remotely.
 Start it during off-peak periods, to reduce your energy bill.
 Check data to see how you can improve efficiency and troubleshoot any issues with Smart Diagnosis.